Clyde Valley Woodlands National Nature Reserve: Cartland Craigs and Cleghorn Glen

 Cartland Craigs and Cleghorn Glen are two distinct sections of the Clyde Valley Woodlands NNR managed by NatureScot.
 Cleghorn Glen was designated as a National Nature Reserve in 1981 and Cartland Craigs was added in 1987.
 These two woodlands are located in deep gorges along a 4 km long section of Mouse Water.
 The main tree species on the lower slopes of the gorges are ash, elm, sycamore and hazel, with alder in the wetter areas.
 The higher parts of the woodlands have a more acidic soil, and are home to species such as oak, birch, hazel, Scots pine and occasional stands of aspen.
 The woodlands are considered representative of a type of habitat known as lime-sycamore forest; however Scotland is too far north for lime, and so their place is taken by elms.
 Many of the elm, hazel and oak trees at the northern edge of Cleghorn Glen were coppiced between the early 19th and mid-20th centuries to provide wood for a variety of purposes including charcoal, pit props and products such as clogs and bobbins for the cotton mills at New Lanark.

 Over 210 species of flowering plants have been recorded at the two sites, including less-common species such alternate-leaved golden saxifrage, wood fescue, yellow star of Bethlehem, globe flower, Dutch rush and herb paris.

 The woodlands are ideal for badgers, who build their setts on the slopes of the gorges and forage for food in the surrounding fields.
-Other mammals found include brown hares, pipistrelle bats, and otter.
-Of the birds present, the most notable are the spotted flycatcher, bullfinch and song thrush, all of which are identified as priority species in the United Kingdom Biodiversity Action Plan.
+Other mammals found include brown hares, pipistrelle bats, and Eurasian otter.
+Of the birds present, the most notable are the spotted flycatcher, Eurasian bullfinch and song thrush, all of which are identified as priority species in the United Kingdom Biodiversity Action Plan.

 Jerviswood, on the edge of Cleghorn Glen, features in the Lanark Lanimers celebrations, as birks (birch twigs) from here are carried as part of the procession.
 This came about due to a dispute in 1840, in which townspeople were accused of damaging birch trees planted by the owner of the wood.
 Further investigations found that the land did not in fact belong to the purported owner, and so birks gathered from Jerviswood are carried to emphasise the town's right to march over this land.